louisebphansen/assignment-5-evaluating-environmental-impact-louisebphansen/README.md

-# Assignment 5: Evaluating environmental impact of my exam portfolio
+# Assignment 5: Evaluating the environmental impact of my exam portfolio

 This assignment is the fifth and final assignment for the portfolio exam in the Language Analytics course at Aarhus University, spring 2024.